-Thomas Markle tells TMZ he changed his mind, wants to walk daughter down the aisle
+TMZ: Meghan Markle's father changes mind, wants to walk daughter down aisle

-(CNN)Meghan Markle's father, Thomas Markle, says he has changed his mind and wants to walk his daughter down the aisle, he told American publication TMZ on Tuesday.
+(CNN)Meghan Markle's father, Thomas Markle, says he has changed his mind and wants to walk his daughter down the aisle as she marries Prince Harry at Saturday's royal wedding, he told US celebrity news site TMZ on Tuesday.

+Markle has been involved in controversy since it was revealed he allegedly staged a series of photos captured by an American paparazzo.

 According to the TMZ report, Markle thinks that staging the photos was "stupid" but not a serious transgression.